spyrospav/pm-benchmarks/README.md

-# Benchmarks for verifying Persistent Memory programs
+# Persistent Memory Benchmarks for verification

 This repository contains various benchmarks for Persistent Memory.
 For the verification process we are using an extension of PerSeVerE [1] (a tool based on [GenMC](https://github.com/MPI-SWS/genmc) [2]), which supports the Px86 memory persistency model [3].

+# Installation

+# Run

 # Resources